Jamazi4/bimcat/node-notes.md

   eval errors
 - lock node menu buttons
 - color picker in output node
-- addNode menu to have search
+- addNode menu to have search - and display under right click
-- ctrl-z and ctrl-r
+- ctrl-z and ctrl-shift-r
+- ctrl-r or something to switch between node and 3d navigation

 additionally some tools that might need adding